AmziLS/arules/README.md

 This is the source code for ARulesXL.
 The system has two major components.

 Prolog - the rule language and reasoning engine used in ARulesXL are written in Prolog, using DCG for the language.
 Note that it would be relatively easy to create a new language with the same integration points as the existing one.
+Use the makefile in the arules/prolog directory to rebuild arules.xpl, the binary executable that is in the Library directory from whence ARulesXL is run.

 Visual Basic for Applications (VBA) - The glue that connects the rule engine and language to spreadsheet cells is written using VBA.
 The application is called ARulesXL.xla.
+Use 'developer mode' in Excel to access the source for ARulesXL.xla and modify it as necessary.

 ARulesXL is a perfect example of the sorts of things that can be built using Amzi!
 Prolog + Logic Server.
 The Amzi!
 Prolog portion is used as a meta-language for creating a new rule language and reasoning engine.
 The Logic Server is used to allow easy integration with VBA and thus an Excel spreadsheet.